Cheviot Company Ltd.

 The Company will continue its business strategy of catering to demand from bothdomestic and overseas markets and will strive to control costs with focus on all roundbusiness development.
 Barring unforeseen circumstances the outlook for the current yearappears to be promising.

 e) Risks and concerns

-The key elements of business risks identified by the Company and its mitigationmeasures are as under :
+We reiterate the key elements of business risks identified by the Company and itsmitigation measures taken by the Company :

 Competition risk and mitigation measures

 Bangladesh jute manufacturers enjoy substantial cost advantage in the form of lowerwage and power cost vis a vis Indian manufacturers of jute products.
 Thus they continue toprovide strong competition in the international market.
 In order to survive and mitigatethe said risk the Company is making continuous efforts to improve operational efficiencyand reduce costs in all possible areas.